Proposed changes to boost protection for family violence victims, rehab for abusers

-SINGAPORE - Victims of family violence will have better protection against their abusers, following proposed changes to the law under the Women’s Charter (Family Violence and Other Matters) Amendment Bill.
+SINGAPORE – Victims of family violence will have better protection against their abusers if proposed changes to the law are passed under the Women’s Charter (Family Violence and Other Matters) Amendment Bill.

-The bill, which was tabled for a first reading in Parliament on Tuesday, will add three new provisions to personal protection orders (PPO), which are court orders restraining a person from committing violence against a family member.
+The Bill, which was introduced in Parliament on Tuesday, will add three new provisions to personal protection orders (PPO), which are court orders restraining a person from committing violence against a family member.

 A mandatory treatment provision may be issued by the court, if the perpetrator is suffering from a psychiatric condition that contributes to their behaviour which warranted the protection order.